jeremyjyang/BioClients/README.md

 Generally each module includes command-line app `Client.py` which calls functions in a corresponding `Utils.py`, providing all capabilities by import of the module.
+Command-line apps not API clients are generally named `App.py`.
 Functions can write to an output file or return a Pandas dataframe (if output file unspecified).

 ## Data structures and formats, XML, JSON, and TSV